Washington DC Inmate Records

 There are three ways to send money to a DC inmate through Western Union: online, telephone, or walk-in visit to a Western Union agent.

 Make a Western Union telephone deposit by calling (800) 634-3422.
-To make a walk-in cash payment via Western Union, find an agent nearby by calling (800) 325-6000 or visiting Western Union website.
+To make a walk-in cash payment via Western Union, find an agent nearby by calling (800) 325-6000 or visiting the Western Union website.
 Phone and walk-in deposits are accepted when sending money to inmates through Offender Connect.
 When making this deposit, fill out the information below to complete the blue Quick Collection Form:

 Pay To: DCDC DOC